symfony-cmf/symfony-cmf-docs/cookbook/editions/cmf_sandbox.rst

 Doctrine caching
 ................

-Optionally, to improve performance and enable the meta data, you can install LiipDoctrineCacheBundle by typing the following command:
+Optionally, to improve performance, you can install DoctrineCacheBundle by typing the following command:

 .. code-block:: bash

-    $ php composer.phar require liip/doctrine-cache-bundle:dev-master
+    $ php composer.phar require "doctrine/cache-bundle:1.0.*"

 And adding the following entry to your ``app/AppKernel.php``::